ZeldaMazzy/data-science-cape-2024_ClassNotes-Exercises/CaseStudy02.md

 2. What things surprised you about this dataset?
 Did anything stand out?
 Did anything confirm your suspicions?
 3. What other columns would you include in this dataset if you could choose?
 4. Would you try any other forms of analysis?
 5. How did being able to code this all in one place affect how you were able to work?
+6. What about creating a model patient to tell a story with your data?
+I.e., instead of only showing the numbers and graphs, maybe talk about how this could be a beloved member of the community to personalize it a bit.